Vartikaac/Ecomm_salesReport_using_PowerBi/README.md

 ### 6. **Sum of Sales by Ship Mode**
    - A bar chart illustrating the efficiency of different shipping modes (Standard Class, Second Class, First Class, Same Day).
    - Helps in optimizing shipping strategies by understanding which methods are the most cost-effective.

 ---

-## Dataset Details

-The project uses **ECOMM DATA.xlsx**, a dataset containing historical sales data, including:
-- **Order ID**: Unique identifier for each order
-- **Order Date**: Date the order was placed
-- **Ship Mode**: Method of shipping (Standard, First Class, etc.)
-- **Customer ID**: Identifier for each customer
-- **Product Category & Sub-category**: Grouping of products sold
-- **Sales, Profit, Quantity**: Sales amount, profit margins, and number of units sold
-- **Region, Country, State**: Geographical information for sales tracking

----

-## Tools and Technologies Used

-1. **Microsoft Power BI**: Used to create interactive dashboards and visualize sales, profits, and other business metrics.
-2. **DAX (Data Analysis Expressions)**: Utilized for advanced calculations and data analysis.
-3. **Excel**: The data source was prepared and cleaned in Excel before importing into Power BI.

----